sheepla/pywebsh/README.md

 ## Installation

 Requires Python (testing on `v3.9.7`).
-Clone or download this repository then run below:
+Clone or this repository or download archive from [releases](https://github.com/sheepla/pywebsh/releases) page then run below:

 ```bash
 sudo make install